It’s an endearing thought that the lyrics of one of the world’s most popular songs came to mind during a car journey between Lisbon and the Algarve.

 After their two-week stay in the Algarve, the young couple were forced to return to London one day earlier than expected.
 The reason was one of those important events that regularly made The Beatles headline news.
 Manager Brian Epstein had insisted that Paul should be back in England before midnight on the 11th of June when the news would finally be released to the press that John, Paul, George and Ringo were to be awarded the OBE by Her Majesty Queen Elizabeth II.

 Since its original release in the autumn of 1965, Yesterday has been recorded more than three thousand times by a wide variety of artists ranging from Elvis Presley, Frank Sinatra, Marvin Gaye, Bob Dylan and The Supremes to Aretha Franklin, Joan Baez, Michael Bolton, Nana Mouskouri and Plácido Domingo.

-The words of this iconic song have been much intepreted over the years, linking some of the lines to the unexplained break up of one of Paul’s relationships and to the sudden death of his beloved mother when he was just fourteen years old.
+The words of this iconic, best-selling song have been much interpreted over the years, linking some of the lines to the unexplained break up of one of Paul’s relationships and to the sudden death of his beloved mother when he was just fourteen years old.